Destinations Italy Umbria & Le Marche

 What to order

-Tagliolini al tartufo bianco — egg pasta, butter, parmigiano, freshly shaved truffle at the table.
+Tagliolini al tartufo bianco: egg pasta, butter, parmigiano, freshly shaved truffle at the table.
 The truffle should be weighed in front of you.
-Anything fried, sauced, or pre-shaved is not the real thing.
+Skip anything fried, sauced, or pre-shaved.
 White truffle is never cooked.

 What to pay

-A plate at a serious restaurant runs €70–140 in season.
+A plate at a top restaurant runs €70–140 in season.
 Yes, that's the truffle, not the pasta.
-The price tracks the season — early October is highest, mid-November the value window once supply ramps up.
+The price tracks the season: early October is highest, mid-November the value window once supply ramps up.

 Where to eat it

 In Acqualagna: any restaurant on the main square during the fair.
 At Il Tiglio (Montemonaco) when in season.
-At Uliassi and Madonnina del Pescatore on the coast — they fly it in fresh.
+At Uliassi and Madonnina del Pescatore on the coast, where they fly it in fresh.
 At Palazzo Seneca in Norcia, which sources from local Umbrian hunters as well as Acqualagna.

-InsiderMost "truffle oil" sold in shops is synthetic — chemically flavoured, no real truffle inside.
-The real thing exists but is rare and expensive.
+InsiderCheck the ingredients: some truffle oils use flavouring rather than actual truffle.
+It exists, but it's rare and expensive.
 If the price seems too good, it is.
 Buy fresh truffle from a cercatore instead.

 3-Day Plan

 A loop from Perugia through eastern Umbria and into Le Marche.
-You'll want a car.
-You'll want to drive slowly.
-Three nights — Spello, the countryside, then Urbino — and you'll have done the spine of both regions without rushing.
+You'll want a car, and you'll want to drive it slowly.
+Drive times below are approximate door-to-door estimates via Google Maps, checked July 2026.
+Three nights (Spello, the countryside, then Urbino) and you'll have done the spine of both regions without rushing.

 8:00a.m.